 Our sinkhole lawyers have years of experience helping clients navigate the insurance claim process when sinkhole activity is detected.
 While ground cover collapse is often not predictable, signs of the presence of solution sinkholes sometimes include:

-- Creeping wall cracks could signal shifting ground beneath a structure.
+- Creeping wall cracks, which could signal shifting ground beneath a structure

-- Doors and windows that no longer close tightly, or properly, may signal contortion caused by ground movement.
+- Doors and windows that no longer close tightly or properly, which could mean contortion caused by ground movement

-- Floors that were once level start to slope.
+- Floors that were once level starting to slope

-- Loud cracking and popping sounds in your house could indicate strain on the structure.
+- Loud cracking and popping sounds in your house, perhaps indicating strain on the structure

-- Exterior structures like fences, sheds, and posts may sink, slump, or tip.
+- Exterior structures like fences, sheds, and posts sinking, slumping, or tipping

-When you notice a sinkhole or suspect sinkhole activity in or near Atlanta, contact your insurance agent.
+When you notice a sinkhole or suspect such activity in or near Atlanta, contact your insurance agent.
 Following inspection, your insurance company may work with you to resolve the issue or deny your claim.
-If your claim is denied, our sinkhole attorneys help you develop options for additional expert testing, and negotiate your claim with your insurance company.
+If your claim is denied, our sinkhole attorneys help you develop options for additional expert testing and negotiate your claim with the insurance company.

 Sinkhole activity does not go away.
-If you notice signs of a sinkhole on your property, or on the property of a nearby neighbor, speak with your insurance company as soon as possible.
+If you notice signs of one on your property or on that of a nearby neighbor, speak with your insurance company as soon as possible.
 Early action can slow property damage, economic loss, and possibly physical injury.

 Contact Our Atlanta Law Firm Today